Skip to main content

 • Current Tab: Replace the ongoing browser tab with the chosen external link.

 Accessing content stored in the Shared folder follows a process similar to navigating to external links.
-You have the option to display items from this folder, like images, in either a new tab or the current tab by specifying the image path (e.g., /$shared/visuals/banner.png) in the "Select Target" field.
+You have the option to display items from this folder, like images, in either a new tab or the current tab by specifying the image path (e.g., /$shared/visuals/banner.png) in the target field.
 Ensure that the path begins with /$shared.

 tip